 Note: Prior to connecting the audio devices to the target server, you may have to specify the audio devices you want to use.
 Per default, the front-panel analog speakers and microphone are used.
-See Audio Settings (on page 99).
+See Audio Settings (on page 107).

-- To connect an audio device to the target server: - Click to open the "Audio, Mass Storage and SmartCard Devices" dialog. - 2.
-Click the "Audio Device ..." button.
-The Connect Audio Device dialog appears.
+- To connect an audio device to the target server: - Click to open the "Audio, Mass Storage and SmartCard Devices" dialog.